What is perspective taking

-Perspective-taking skills are not only important for children, but also for parents and other adults.
+Perspective-taking for kids is not only important for children, but also for parents and other adults.

 There are three types of perspective-taking.